MailTape/MailTape-v1/_posts/2014-06-08-Clement-Bazin.md

 # From night thoughts to morning selection

-With his [EP Night Things](http://withusrec.bandcamp.com/album/night-things-ep "Clément Bazin Night Things EP ") released on the label [With Us Record](https://soundcloud.com/withusrecords "With Us Record Soundcloud"), Clément Bazin explores night feelings in a dreamy and melodic way.
+With his [Night Things EP](http://withusrec.bandcamp.com/album/night-things-ep "Clément Bazin Night Things EP ") released on the label [With Us Record](https://soundcloud.com/withusrecords "With Us Record Soundcloud"), Clément Bazin explores night feelings in a dreamy and melodic way.
 The richness of his music sounds unique to us.
 Sometimes quiet, sometimes more pushy, his music should stick with you for a while, from night walks to morning wake up.

 # His morning inspiration